seL4/seL4/CAVEATS.md

 ## Re-using Address Spaces

-Before an ASID/page directory/page table can be reused, all frame caps installed in it should be revoked.
+Before a VSpace can be safely reused in a new security context, all frame caps previously installed in it should be deleted.
 The kernel will not do this automatically for the user.

-If, for instance, page cap `c` is installed in the address space denoted by a page directory under ASID `A`, and the page directory is subsequently revoked or deleted, and then a new page directory is installed under that same ASID `A`, the page cap `c` will still retain some authority in the new page directory, even though the user intention might be to run the new page directory under a new security context.
-The authority retained is to perform the unmap operation on the page the cap `c` refers to, as well as cache maintenance operations on the architectures that support these.
+If not deleted, old frame capabilities retain some authority in the new security
+context: the authority to perform cache maintenance operations and the unmap operation for mappings to the same frame at the same virtual address.

+Capabilities to mapped frames store the seL4 ASID and virtual address under which the frame is mapped to be able find the corresponding mapping slot.
+This information can become stale when, for instance, the page table object where the mapping resides is deleted, and a new page table object is created and used there instead.
+The kernel guards against obvious mistakes such as attempting an unmap operation for a mapping slot that now points to another frame, but cannot distinguish a cap with correct mapping information for the old VSpace from a cap with correct mapping information for the new VSpace.

 ## Intel VT-d (I/O MMU) support